 Visiting the Regent’s Canal is like stepping into a hidden world.
 From the colourful collection of narrowboats at Little Venice it runs on through Regent’s Park, where it is overlooked by London Zoo’s vast aviary.
-In Camden, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London’s alternative culture.
+In Camden Town, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London’s alternative culture.